 Search for a job that fits your education, abilities, and interests.

 Recover from a Bad Interview

-- Late Arrival — If you're lost, stuck in traffic or just running late, it's important to let the company know you won't be there on time.
-Prior to leaving your house, take all interview contact information with you in case this happens.
+- Late arrival.
+If you're lost, stuck in traffic or just running late, it's important to let the company know you won't be there on time.
 If you're running more than 10 minutes behind schedule, you should ask if the interviewer needs to reschedule the interview.
-If they say yes, take the time to apologize both verbally and write a note apologizing for the inconvenience.
+If yes, take the time to apologize both verbally and write a note apologizing for the inconvenience.

-- Contact Information — In the excitement or nervousness of an interview many people forget to ask for the business card or contact information of their interviewer.
-If your interview was arranged through human resources, you can contact them and ask for the information.
-If you dealt directly with the hiring manager you can call the front desk, tell the receptionist you were there for an interview, and ask if they'll give you their information.
+- Forgotten contact Information.
+In the excitement or nervousness of an interview, many people forget to ask for the business card or contact information of their interviewer.
+If your interview was arranged through human resources, contact them and ask for the information.
+If you dealt directly with the hiring manager, call the front desk, tell the receptionist you were there for an interview, and ask for the interviewer's information.